Orangetheory is a type of cross-training that improves your fitness, helps you lose weight, and provides a fun and healthy new way to stay active.

 3. Puma FUSE

 If you’re looking for a value-packed shoe for cross-training that won’t break the bank, we recommend the Puma FUSE.
-They’re fairly wide from heel to toe box, giving the shoe a very stable platform-like feeling, and allowing the toes to splay naturally too, which enhances your natural stability.
+They’re fairly wide from heel to toe box, giving the shoe a very stable platform-like feeling.
+Your toes have room to splay naturally, which enhances your natural stability.

-The mesh upper is high-tensile made to resist whatever tension you put it under, as well as abrasion-resistant to make it last longer.
+The mesh upper is high-tensile and made to resist whatever tension you put it under.
+And like any good gym shoes, it’s abrasion-resistant to make it last longer.
 A traditional lace-up system allows you to tighten it to your exact liking, which is an important part of a secure and stable shoe.

 The midsole offers some shock absorption for fast ground moves.
 On the outside, the PUMAGRIP outsole is sticky enough to offer extra stability when doing quick or heavy moves.